ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 Rotation is an operation that takes a node in the tree and moves it one level higher.
 @Fig:SingleRotation illustrates rotation.
 Here, $P$ and $S$ are nodes, while $A$, $B$ and
 $C$ represent subtrees.

-In figure (a), node $S$ is the left child of the root.
-A *right rotation* transforms it into the tree shown in figure (b), where node $S$ has become the root.
-Note that, because the value of
-$S$ is less than the value of $P$, $P$ must become $S$'s right child.
-Right rotation means transforming a tree from having the shape in (a) to having the shape in (b).

-A *left rotation* is the opposite process: starting from the tree in (b), transforming it to the tree in (a), by lifting node $P$ up.
-Notice that a right rotation tends to make the tree more right-leaning, while a left rotation tends to make it more left-leaning.

 ![Rotation.
 In a rotation, node $S$ is promoted to the root, rotating with